DUI FAQs (Part 2)

 It is correct that under a specific section of the Alabama Code, a person who was under the age of 21 at the time the offense occurred is entitled to petition the trial court for treatment as a “youthful offender.”
 This is a special status afforded the individual, and is not a defense to a criminal offense.
 If the court grants Youthful Offender status, the trial will proceed on the merits.
 However, if the person is found guilty (the legal term is “adjudicated”), the finding by the court will not result in a criminal conviction.
 The record will be sealed by the court and the outcome not reported as a “conviction.”
 The grant or denial of Youthful Offender status is discretionary with the court, and there is no appeal process if the petition for Youthful Offender is rejected by the court.

 Insurance companies commonly report that a full 25% of all automobile insurance losses are the direct result of DUI and alcohol related crashes.
-A person convicted of DUI, even first offense, represents a huge risk to the insurance carrier.
-Nearly every automobile insurance company will cancel the automobile insurance coverage if a DUI conviction is reported on the driver’s record, or at a minimum, re-write the policy and require significantly increased insurance premiums.
-“High risk” insurance, such as SR-22 insurance, often costs $300 to $400 per month to the individual.
+A person convicted of DUI, even first offense, represents a huge additional risk to the insurance carrier.
+Nearly every reputable automobile insurance company will cancel the automobile insurance coverage if a DUI conviction is reported on the driver’s record, or at a minimum, re-write the policy and require significantly increased insurance premiums.
+Often-times, the increase in the auto insurance rate is a 50-60% increase in monthly premium.
+If required to file SR-22 certificate of insurance, SR-22 insurance often costs $300 to $400 per month to the individual.
 The Department of Insurance regulates all automobile insurance carriers in the state, and as a requirement to do business in this state, each insurance company must participate in the “high risk” insurance pool.
 It is not uncommon for a driver to be eligible for re-licensing, but unable to afford the costs of SR-22 insurance coverage, and thus unable to obtain a valid driver license.
 The high cost of SR-22 insurance is one of the hidden costs of a DUI conviction.

 Alabama utilizes a two tier court system to try misdemeanor cases.
 The first level, or first tier, is the municipal court for cases made by municipal (city) police officers.
 There are over 230 municipal courts operating in Alabama.
 Each municipal court operates under its own schedule.
 In some cities, such as Mobile, Montgomery, Huntsville, and Birmingham, trial sessions are conducted daily or several times each week.
 In other cities, trials are held bi-weekly or monthly, depending on the court’s schedule.
 The district court is used for cases made by state and county officers.
 Each of Alabama’s 67 counties has one district court.
 In most district courts, trial sessions are generally conducted weekly or bi-weekly.